Initiative for Multicenter Pragmatic Anesthesiology Clinical Trials (IMPACT)

 - Canadian Perioperative Anesthesia Clinical Trials Group (PACT)

-The process: The grant cycle opens in October, with Letters of Intent accepted through late November.
+The process: The grant cycle is now open, with Letters of Intent accepted through 12/16/19.
 The Letter of Intent should outline the personnel, institutions and specific aims of a pragmatic clinical trial in perioperative medicine, see guidelines.
 The LOI’s are reviewed by a panel of Anesthesiology experts.
 From the pool of LOI’s, six applicants are chosen to write a full proposal.
-The six full proposals undergo an additional expert review and three finalists are chosen to receive the $15,000 award.
-The award is meant to support the three finalists with the development costs of writing a larger grant, to help increase the likelihood of a major grant award.
+The six full proposals undergo an additional expert review and one finalist is chosen to receive the $50,000 award.
+The award is meant to support the one finalist with the development costs of writing a larger grant, to help increase the likelihood of a major grant award.

 Karim Ladha, MD